52147/AWS/README.md

   - Throughout the day, as the number of customers increases, the coffee shop opens more registers to accommodate them.
 In the diagram, the Auto Scaling group represents this.
   - Additionally, a coffee shop employee directs customers to the most appropriate register so that the number of requests can evenly distribute across the open registers.
   - You can think of this coffee shop employee as a load balancer.

+## Glossary
+### Amazon SNS
+Amazon SNS is a publish/subscribe service.
+Using Amazon SNS topics, a publisher publishes messages to subscribers.

+### Amazon SQS
+Amazon Simple Queue Service (Amazon SQS) is a message queuing service.
+It does not use the message subscription and topic model that is involved with Amazon SNS.

+### Amazon EC2 Auto Scaling
+Amazon EC2 Auto Scaling enables you to automatically add or remove Amazon EC2 instances in response to changing application demand.

+### Elastic Load Balancing
+Elastic Load Balancing is the AWS service that automatically distributes incoming application traffic across multiple resources, such as Amazon EC2 instances.

+### Region
+A Region is a geographical area that contains AWS resources.
+### Edge
+An edge location is a data center that an AWS service uses to perform service-specific operations.
+Edge locations are examined in the next section of this module.
+### AWS Outposts
+AWS Outposts is a service that you can use to run AWS infrastructure, services, and tools in your own on-premises data center in a hybrid approach.
+AWS Outposts is explored later in this module.

+### Comparing Amazon EBS and Amazon EFS
+- Amazon EBS

+  - An Amazon EBS volume stores data in a single Availability Zone.

+  - To attach an Amazon EC2 instance to an EBS volume, both the Amazon EC2 instance and the EBS volume must reside within the same Availability Zone.

+- Amazon EFS

+  - Amazon EFS is a regional service.
+It stores data in and across multiple Availability Zones.

+  - The duplicate storage enables you to access data concurrently from all the Availability Zones in the Region where a file system is located.
+Additionally,on-premises servers can access Amazon EFS using AWS Direct Connect.